omenyayl/dataset-annotator/README.md

 ### Saving and Loading
 *Loading Images*

-Click the blue plus button in the bottom right corner, followed by clicking the lower sub-icon (folder).
-This will bring up a folder selection window, which will allow you to load a folder of images into the annotator.
-The annotator currently accepts jpg and png images.
+To load images, click the deep blue plus button in the bottom right corner.
+Two bright blue circle buttons will pop up, click the lower circle button with the folder on it.
+This will bring up a file selection window.
+From your computer, upload a load a folder of images into the annotator; the annotator currently accepts .jpg and .png images.

 *Loading Annotations*

-To load previous annotations click on the hamburger icon on the top left corner, and then select the Load Annotations option.
-This will bring up a file selection menu, which will allow you to select a *.json* file.
+To load previous annotations, click on the hamburger icon (the three lines) in the top left corner to bring out a side menu.
+Then select the Load Annotations option.
+This will bring up a file selection window, which will allow you to select a *.json* file and import it.
+Click away from the side menu to see the annotations show up on your loaded images.

 *Saving Annotations*

-To save annotations start by clicking on the blue FAB button in the bottom right corner, and then selected the upper sub-icon (download).
+To save annotations start by clicking on the deep blue plus button in the bottom right corner, and then select the upper bright blue circle that has a download icon on it.

 ### Hotkeys
 There are several predefined hotkeys available to help you label quickly and efficiently.
+(Hotkeys make certain buttons on the keyboard into shortcuts; for example, pressing the letter ‘w’ switches the current tool in use to a rectangle instead of a polyline; using hotkeys makes complex tasks easier by minimizing the effort needed).
+The current hotkey for an individual action, such as clicking the rectangle tool, is marked next to the tool name in parenthesis.
-A few of the hotkeys can be modified to your liking in the Settings menu.
-The keybindings menu can be found by clicking on the hamburger in the top left corner and opening the Settings option.
+“Image of a button with a hotkeys distinction by it, plus little arrows pointing at the name and the hotkey” A few of the hotkeys can be modified to your liking; for example, if you want to go to the next image, you can change the hotkey from ‘D’ to the ‘down’ arrow on the keyboard.
+Click the hamburger icon in the top left corner to pull up the side menu.
+Click the Settings option.
+The top option is called ‘keybindings’ and is where you can change what some of the hotkeys are.
 '''
 picture pointing to hamburger
 picture pointing to keybindings menu